 Marketing.
 For most independent authors, making a book isn’t their main challenge.
 Marketing it is.
 How do you intend to get your book in front of the right people and convince them to purchase it?

 Platform.
 Do you have everything in place for your author platform before you launch?
 Some things to think about include social media platforms, a possible author website, and profiles on bookstore services such as Amazon Author Central.

-Next steps.
 The final thing to think about is what you will do next.
 Make a new book entirely?
 Write a follow-up to your latest release?
 Make this choice before wrapping up a book project to ensure you don’t lose your momentum.

 Making a book is a true bucket-list achievement for millions of people around the world.
 We’ve helped thousands of authors make this bucket-list item come true.